-That being said, plenty of heavier people have received liposuction and seen success.
+That being said, plenty of heavier people have had liposuction and seen success.
 Discuss your weight concerns with your surgeon of choice.
 Just remember that the sooner you start those healthy habits the better.

 As for the opposite end of the spectrum, it is definitely possible to be too thin for liposuction.
 If you have some problem areas that you want to address but are already underweight, liposuction is not recommended.

 Repeated liposuction in the same areas increases the risk of irregularities and complications.
 You may start noticing lumps or dimples in your skin.
-You might also develop scar tissue under the skin that can cause it to feel unusually firm.
+You might also develop scar tissue under your skin that can cause it to feel unusually firm.